NOHA-SABRI/youtubeTask/README.md

 Integrating with youtube api v3

-Routing (Home and Details Page)
+Pagination using ngx pagination

 Search in table

-Pagination using ngx pagination
+Routing (Home and Details Page)

 Adding favorite list to local storage and showing them.

 All the images are clickable and redirects to the youtube page of the video.

-You need to run this commands in terminal run npm install ngx-pagination --save to activate pagination developed in home page. run ng add @ng-bootstrap/ng-bootstrap for styling purposes. and finally run npm ng2-search-filter for search in the table.
+You need to run this commands in terminal : run npm install ngx-pagination --save to activate pagination developed in home page. run ng add @ng-bootstrap/ng-bootstrap for styling purposes. and finally run npm ng2-search-filter for search in the table.